Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-13-interaction-design.markdown

 #### V1 High-Fidelity Prototype

+The area of the product that I worked on for our v1 high fidelity prototype was the advance search features.
+During an in-class design review, we received the following feedback on our v1 prototype:
+* Visual elements are inconsistent.
+* Accessibility improvements are needed.
+* Consider adding back button.
+* Additional filters may be hidden from the users' awareness if they never click the add filter button.
+* It's a little unclear where the saved filter setting are saved and if users can edit them.

-The two screens I worked on for our v1 prototype included both of the advance search screens.
-Below you can see changes I made from the v1 to the v2 prototype.
+ Below you can see the changes I made from the v1 prototype to the v2 prototype based on this feedback.

 <img src="http://nicholasgiles.com/assets/images/prototype_evolution.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Prototype Evolution" />